Mark Riley (journalist): Career

-Riley jointly won a Walkley Award in 1999 for his part in the SMH team's coverage of East Timor's independence.
+Riley jointly won a Walkley Award in 1999 for his part in The Sydney Morning Herald's coverage of East Timor's independence.
 Riley provided many reports for both newspapers on the 11 September terrorist attacks.
-Returning to Australia in 2002, Riley became The Sydney Morning Heralds Chief Political Correspondent.
+Returning to Australia in 2002, Riley became The Sydney Morning Herald's Chief Political Correspondent.
 In this position he provided commentary from Parliament House.

 In 2004, Riley joined the Seven Network and was appointed political editor for Seven News.
-He regularly provides live commentary on Sunrise and various Seven News bulletins.

-His journalistic approach came under fire in 2011, when he was accused of "ambushing" the then Leader of the Opposition Tony Abbott.
+His journalistic approach was criticised in 2011, when he was accused of "ambushing" the then Leader of the Opposition Tony Abbott.

 Personal life

 Riley is married to social commentator Suzanne Mostyn and they have two children.
+His sister-in-law Sam Mostyn has served as governor-general of Australia since 2024.